Threshold Test Charging: What Reps Need to Know

 Proper process:

-- Threshold charge (only if bail risks)
+- Threshold charge (only if all five conditions met, including substantial bail risk)

 - Discontinue (insufficient evidence) โ case ends